 The last two decades changed the world in so many ways, it’s almost impossible to think of a world that doesn’t depend on global networking, wireless infrastructure, and mobile devices.
-Although most people still consider the online industry to be just an upgraded system of communication, it’s actually one of the pillars of our society, keeping together finance, manufacturing, trade, logistics, even education.
+Although most people still consider the online industry to be just an upgraded system of communication, it’s actually one of the pillars of our society, keeping together finance, manufacturing, trade, logistics, and even education.

 This is an amazing app that allows you to choose among a number of different courses.
-The academic span of The Great Courses covers anything from finance to math, language and literature, as well as science, religion, philosophy, and many other topics.
+The academic span of The Great Courses covers anything from finance to math, language, and literature, as well as science, religion, philosophy, and many other topics.
 Even if you don’t have a long-term learning plan in consideration, you can use this app as an assignment help tool where you can get additional info or inspiration for your essay or homework.

 An additional perk of using The Great Courses is that you can also choose the professor that you want to listen to.
 All of the content is available in the following formats: